 Infants with ALTE represent a heterogeneous group of patients of varying ages with diverse pathophysiology.
 The clinical challenge is to identify the infants with medically significant ALTE, and diagnose any underlying disease when possible, while avoiding unnecessary testing for the many infants with medically insignificant ALTE.
 As a result, appropriate evaluation and management should be individualized.
 This topic review outlines the primary diagnostic considerations, and a stepwise plan for evaluating infants presenting with this chief complaint.

-An apparent life-threatening event (ALTE) is not a specific diagnosis but a description of an acute, unexpected episode that is frightening to the caretaker and that includes some combination of the following features :
+An apparent life-threatening event (ALTE) is not a specific diagnosis but a description of an acute, unexpected episode that is frightening to the caretaker and that includes one or more of the following features :

 ●Apnea – usually no respiratory effort (central) or sometimes effort with difficulty (obstructive)